 6. He displays homophobic behavior

+Hence, this could be one of the tell-tale signs your husband is in the closet.
 Of course, homophobic behavior can also stem from being against homosexuality.
 But if his reactions are disproportionately strong, you have to at least consider the possibility that it could be because your husband is gay.
+This is one of the strongest signs of a gay husband.

 7. When his bromance borders on romance

 Male friendships are rarely characterized by a strong display of affection or intimacy.
-However, if you’re confused whether the expectations and emotional attachment your partner has for one particular friend borders on romance more than bromance, it is fair to wonder ‘is it one of the signs my husband likes men?’
+However, if you’re confused whether the expectations and emotional attachment your partner has for one particular friend borders on romance more than a bromance, it is fair to wonder, “Is it one of the signs my husband likes men?” or “Is it one of the down low signals I should be careful about?” or “Is my husband pretending to be straight?”

 5 Ways You Can Help Your Gay Husband Come Out

-So, you’ve seen more than a few signs that your husband is gay.
+So, you’ve seen more than a few signs your husband is gay.
 Putting that dilemma to rest is hardly the end of your troubles.
-‘My husband is gay.
-What do I do now?’
+You now have another life-altering question staring at you in the face: “My husband is gay, what do I do now?”
 Of course, seeking a divorce and setting yourself and your spouse free can be the first thought, as you grapple with feelings of hurt and betrayal.
 That is the route most people would take in such a situation.

 1. Communicate with him

+One of the ways to help your closeted husband is to communicate.
 Communication is the most effective tool at your disposal to navigate this situation and prevent it from turning into a crisis.
-First and foremost, take the time to process the ‘my husband is gay’ realization and at least, have some sort of an idea about where you want to go from here.
+First and foremost, take the time to process the “my husband is gay” realization and, at least, have some sort of an idea about where you want to go from here.

 Once you’ve wrestled with the inner turmoil, reach out to your husband.
 “Ask him, directly but without taking an accusatory tone: Do you like men?
 Do you like men more than women?
 Or do you exclusively like men?
-This may lead to a conflict, as the man who’s trying to keep his sexuality under wraps may feel cornered.
+This may lead to a conflict, as the man who’s trying to hide his sexuality from the world may feel cornered.
 Explain to him your reasons for asking these questions,” says Deepak.

 2. Create a safe space